XRPLF/xrpl-dev-portal/content/rippled.md

 rippled --conf=/etc/rippled.cfg server_info
 ```

-## Request Formatting ##
+#### Request Formatting ####

-Both the WebSocket API and the JSON-RPC API use [JSON](http://www.w3schools.com/json/) for requests and responses.
-The methods and parameters available on both APIs are generally the same, but the exact formatting is slightly different between the two.
-The commandline interface supports the same commands, with the parameters in the commandline as well.

-* A WebSocket request puts the command name in the `"command"` field alongside the command's parameters at the top level of the JSON object, with an optional `"id"` field that will be returned with the response, so you can identify responses that come back out of order.
-* A JSON-RPC request puts the command in the `"method"` field, with parameters in a separate object, as the first member of a `"params"` array.
-There is no `"id"` field, since all responses are direct replies to the requests.
-* The commandline puts the command after any normal (dash-prefaced) commandline options, followed by a limited set of parameters, separated by spaces.
+The commandline puts the command after any normal (dash-prefaced) commandline options, followed by a limited set of parameters, separated by spaces.
+For any parameter values that might contain spaces or other unusual characters, use single-quotes to encapsulate them.

-#### Example Request ####
+## Example Request ##

 <!-- <div class='multicode'> -->